BitEU/LiveLedger/README.md

 ## CSV File Operations

-WinSpread provides comprehensive CSV (Comma-Separated Values) file support, allowing you to import data from external sources and export your spreadsheet calculations for use in other applications.
+LiveLedger provides comprehensive CSV (Comma-Separated Values) file support, allowing you to import data from external sources and export your spreadsheet calculations for use in other applications.

 ### Saving to CSV